jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 There are two main deployment scenarious, if RBAC is enabled in your Kubernetes cluster:

 1. Deployment user has **_Cluster Administrator Access_**.
 In this scenario, you have full access to the cluster and can deploy all components as needed.
-2. Deployment user has **_Namespace Admininistrator Access_**.
-This is typical for shared multitenant environments where each Team has control over thier namespace, but not the cluster.
-In this case your cluster Administrator can deploy creation of RBAC resources and Kernel Image Puller and you can deploy Enterprise Gateway.
+2. Deployment user has **_Namespace Administrator Access_**.
+This is typical for shared multitenant environments where each Team has control over their namespace, but not the cluster.
+In this scenario, your cluster Administrator can deploy the RBAC resources and Kernel Image Puller and you can deploy Enterprise Gateway.

 ## Prerequisites